sulfo/xml-sitemap-feed/readme.txt

 = Advantages =

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
-No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
-In fact, there are no options at all!
+No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
 * Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite (WPMS) mode and others.
 * Also works upon **Network Activate** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
 * Compatible with multi-lingual sites using **Polylang** to allow all languages to be indexed equally.
+* Besides some basic options about what to include in your sitempaps, there is now the possibility to add new robots.txt rules.
+These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank accross your sites pages.

 = Limitations =

 * Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent) there is no way to manually control the priority of individual posts/pages in the sitemap.
-See the Faq's for more.
-* This plugin does not ping any search engines.
-But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
 * Because the feed is dynamically created, on _very_ large sites the creation process might take a while.
 Search engines are said to have a short fuse about waiting for a sitemap, so you may want to consider using a cache plugin that also (pre)caches feeds.
 If you are unfamiliar with caching and server setup start with an easy caching plugin such as **Quick Cache**.
 For more options (and better performance) you might find solace in **WP Super Cache** or **W3 Total Cache**.
 * On **VERY** large sites (read: over 10.000 posts) with limited memory assigned to PHP, the generation of the sitemap might cause a problem when the process runs out of memory.
 See the FAQ's for tips to increase the PHP memory limit on your server.